AbdeI1/AdventOfCode/README.md

 ## Reporting Issues

 The majority were only tested on my inputs and game me the right solution.
 While I generalized my solutions so that they don't overfit on my input, I haven't tested it on any extra inputs.
-If any of the solution give you the wrong answer on your input, be sure to report it as a GitHub issue and paste your input.
+If any of the solution give you the wrong answer on your input, be sure to report it as a GitHub issue and paste your input (use `wrong answer` tag).

 ## Additional Help

-If you want extra help for a solution, feel free to open an issue requesting an explanation.
+If you want extra help for a solution, feel free to open an issue requesting an explanation (use `question` tag).
 I will try to respond and elaborate on my solution.